The best seaside villages in Italy to visit in the winter

 Come on, it's not that cold!

-Italy is one of the most popular summer destinations, but what happens to its seaside villages during the winter months?
+Italy is a popular summer destination, but what happens to its seaside villages once the beach loungers and umbrellas are gone?
 The cold season can be an opportunity to visit places that keep their charm intact and can warm your heart (despite the cold).

 Discover some of the most beautiful seaside destinations in Italy, perfect for a winter getaway!

-A beautiful winter sunset over the Gulf of Sorrento
+A terrace with a spectacular view over the Gulf of Sorrento

 The best Italian seaside villages for a winter trip